RahulReddy75/javascript/README.md

     const name = 'Capt.
 Janeway';
     ```

-  <a name="strings--line-length"></a><a name="6.2"></a>
-  - [6.2](#strings--line-length) Strings that cause the line to go over 100 characters should not be written across multiple lines using string concatenation.

-    > Why?
-Broken strings are painful to work with and make code less searchable.

-    ```javascript
-    // bad
-    const errorMessage = 'This is a super long error that was thrown because \
-    of Batman.
-When you stop to think about how Batman had anything to do \
-    with this, you would get nowhere \
-    fast.';

-    // bad
-    const errorMessage = 'This is a super long error that was thrown because ' + 'of Batman.
-When you stop to think about how Batman had anything to do ' + 'with this, you would get nowhere fast.';

-    // good
-    const errorMessage = 'This is a super long error that was thrown because of Batman.
-When you stop to think about how Batman had anything to do with this, you would get nowhere fast.';
-    ```

   <a name="es6-template-literals"></a><a name="6.4"></a>
   - [6.3](#es6-template-literals) When programmatically building up strings, use template strings instead of concatenation. eslint: [`prefer-template`](https://eslint.org/docs/rules/prefer-template.html) [`template-curly-spacing`](https://eslint.org/docs/rules/template-curly-spacing) jscs: [`requireTemplateStrings`](http://jscs.info/rule/requireTemplateStrings)